OpenWRT installation instructions for APU2 and APU3 boards

-OpenWRT (now known as LEDE) doesn't have a typicall installation process like pfSense or IPFire.
+OpenWRT doesn't have a typical installation process like pfSense or IPFire.
 OpenWRT needs to be "flashed" on the disk.

 Easy, step by step instructions: